 The Outdoor Foundation believes Oklahoma City is poised to become one of America’s leading cities with a focus on building outdoor culture, and they have supported our efforts with a $410,000 grant.

-Oklahoma City is one of four cities receiving the grant – Atlanta, Grand Rapids, and San Diego are the others – all selected because of their commitment to creating opportunities for families to embrace time spent outdoors.
+Oklahoma City is one of four cities that received the grant – Atlanta, Grand Rapids, and San Diego are the others – all selected because of their commitment to creating opportunities for families to embrace time spent outdoors.
 Dubbed the “Thrive Outside” community initiative, the goal is to create healthier individuals, communities and economies by making the outdoors a habit.

 “We are both honored and excited to be chosen as an Outdoor Foundation Thrive Outside Community as we work to encourage a cultural shift in toward more active, outdoor lifestyles,” said Mike Knopp, executive director of the OKC Boathouse Foundation.
-“We believe the grant will have a profound, generational impact in the greater Oklahoma City metro and will act as a catalyst for others to invest in this effort.
+“We believe the grant has had and will continue to have a profound, generational impact in the greater Oklahoma City metro and will act as a catalyst for others to invest in this effort.
 We appreciate the engagement and attention of the outdoor industry, as it validates our passionate efforts over the past decade to show how our city can become a leader in the movement outdoors.”

 Did you know?

 Fewer than 18 percent of Americans recreate outside once per week, and less than 50 percent report getting outside even once per year, according to The Outdoor Foundation’s Outdoor Participation Report which surveys 22,000 Americans annually about their outdoor activities.

 Time in nature provides benefits of improved mental health, reduced depression, reduced anxiety and stress, improved social connection, and, if recreating outdoors, improved physical health.